RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2022.md

 **Mentor(s):** Cauê Felchar, Aaron Ogle

-**Description:** Golang module to enable any Go packge to talk to a Rocket.Chat server with ease, making it possible to create from custom clients to bots.
+**Description:** Golang module to enable any Go package to talk to a Rocket.Chat server with ease, making it possible to create from custom clients to bots.

 **Goals/Deliverables:**